christina-yun/IRS-datascrape-utilities/README.md

 # assessment-for-pw

 ### Other notes and feedback
-- This might be strange to say but I really enjoyed doing this project because it was a lot of fun to put together.
+- This might be strange to say but I had a lot of fun putting this project together.
 I really enjoyed organizing everything and seeing the utilities working correctly.
 Doing it made me all the more excited to be considered at Pinwheel!

 - Thank you for making this open-ended in terms of timing.
 I feel like I did much better work by not having it timed.